kjkuder/CleaningDataProject/Junk.md

-#Requirements for evaulating new tech components, reassessed as new components are introduced.
+#Requirements for evaulating new tech components, reassessed as new components are introduced

 |Category|Metric|Comments|
 |---|---|---|